oracle/odpi/doc/src/public_functions/dpiLob.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **lob** -- a reference to the LOB which will be closed.
+    **lob** [IN] -- a reference to the LOB which will be closed.
 If the reference is NULL or invalid an error is returned.

 .. function:: int dpiLob_copy(dpiLob \*lob, dpiLob \**copiedLob)